ddrohan/android-101-labs-as/session2/lab/md/objectives.md

 - implement basic event handling to cause some action on the click of a button.

-- be able to 'filter' LogCat messages for testing and debugging
+- be able to 'filter' Log messages for testing and debugging